-Life is messy, relationships are messy, but James M. Sama believes love is still the greatest goal.
+Life is messy, relationships are messy, but love—we believe it’s still the greatest goal.

 I feel as though a lot of people who read my articles are under the impression that I am suggesting eventually someone is going to come into their life and every puzzle piece will simply pop into place.
 Doves will fly out from behind you, a chorus will follow you around on every date, you will find a bag with 10 million dollars in the street, which you will use to move to Pleasantville, USA.